 By Adam Freeman, University Communications and Marketing

-More information on the BOG’s performance-funding model is available here.
+More information about the stadium is available here.